elixir-europe/rdmkit/pages/your_problem/data_management_plan.md

 A DMP should address a broad range of data management aspects, regardless of template.
 It is important to be aware of the current best practices in DMPs before starting one.

 #### Solutions
-* This toolkit includes best practices and guidelines about different aspects of research data management that should be contemplated in a Data Management plan:
+* RDMKit includes best practices and guidelines about different aspects of research data management that should be contemplated in a Data Management plan:
   * Find and reuse existing data: [Collecting](collecting), [Reusing](reusing).
   * File format
   * Data volume